Random Maps: Jump to Version 3.0 Upgrade Guide!

 Create a new map with these settings:

-and for the height, respectively.
-In our example, that’s 44 for both. - Use the same Tileset as in the Snippet Map.
+- Use the same Tileset as in the Snippet Map.

 - Feel free to choose BGM, display name, encounters, …